pryv/example-apps-web/hf-data/tutorial.md

     resultHandlers.push(null);
   }
 ```
-As both X and Y positions will be captured during the recording, two substreams are created - "**Mouse-X**" and "**Mouse-Y**" - to hold events related to measured positions:
+As both X and Y positions will be captured during the recording, two substreams "**Mouse-X**" and "**Mouse-Y**" are created to hold events related to measured positions:
 ```javascript
 if (!hasDesktopStream) {
       apiCalls.push(